-Manaslu is one of the eight-thousanders and is considered one of the most difficult mountains in the world to climb creating a challenge for the trekkers.
-Located at Gorkha district, the word ‘Manaslu’ is originated from the Sanskrit word “Manias” which means “Soul”.
+Manaslu is one of the eight-thousanders rising 8,163m/26,758 ft. above sea level and is considered as one of the most difficult mountains in the world to climb creating a challenge for the trekkers.
+Located in Gorkha district, the word ‘Manaslu’ is originated from the Sanskrit word “Manias” which means “Soul”.
 The mountain is notorious for its steep pitches and knife-edged ridges that are completely open to the elements.
 The final ascent of the summit pyramid involves technical rock climbing.

 The route to Manaslu Base Camp (4823m) involves a sustained period at altitude with some steep slopes, but rewards with powerful views of Manaslu (8163m) to the north.
 It was first climbed in 1952 by Sir Toshio Imanishi and Gyalzen Norbu.
 Till now, more than 160 climbers climb the Mount Manaslu.